vstconsulting/polemarch/doc/gui.rst

 .. image:: gui_screenshots/user_list.png

-To create new user click on "create" button.
+To create new user click on "new" button.

 .. image:: gui_screenshots/create_user.png